hexagontk/hexagon/port_http_server/README.md

 Adapters implementing this port are in charge of transforming the DSL into a runtime.
 And allows you to switch implementations without changing the service.

-The [hexagon_web] module provides utilities on top of this port for Web application development (like templates helpers).
+The [web] module provides utilities on top of this port for Web application development (like templates helpers).

-[hexagon_web]: /hexagon_web
+[web]: /web

 ### Install the Dependency